Independence movement in Puerto Rico: Governor

+In the 2024 general elections, the PIP formed an electoral alliance, the Country Alliance, with the "anti-colonial" Citizens' Victory Movement (MVC), which received 13.92% of the vote share for governor in the 2020 general elections, the first for the party since its establishment in 2019.
+With 30.73% of the votes in 2024, the pro-independence movement, represented by the PIP in allience with the MVC, surpassed one of the two major parties in the race for governor for the first time since 1968 and finished in the second position for the first time since 1952, beating the 21.44% of votes won by the pro-commonwealth Popular Democratic Party (PPD), and coming second to the 41.22% of votes won by the pro-statehood New Progressive Party (PNP).
+While the pro-independence PIP and MVC alliance received their largest vote share for governor in electoral history, its support collapsed by 68.0% on the concurrent 2024 status referendum, with only 11.81% of voters favoring independence.

-Seeking independence from Spain
+Seeking independence from the Spanish Empire

-Revolts by the Taíno
+Taíno revolts

 Some Modern Puerto Rican independence movements have claimed historic connection to the 16th century and the Taíno rebellion of 1511 led by Agüeybaná II.
-In this revolt, Agüeybaná II, the most powerful cacique at the time, together with Urayoán, cacique of Añasco, organized a revolt in 1511 against the Spaniards in the southern and western parts of the island.
-He was joined by Guarionex, cacique of Utuado, who attacked the village of Sotomayor (present-day Aguada) and killed 80 Spanish colonists.
-Juan Ponce de León led the Spaniards in a series of offensives that culminated in the Battle of Yagüecas.
-Agüeybaná II's people, who were armed only with spears, bows, and arrows, were no match for the guns of the Spanish forces, and Agüeybaná II was shot and killed in the battle.
-The revolt ultimately failed, and many Taíno either committed suicide or fled the island.
+In this revolt, Agüeybaná II, the most powerful cacique of the native Taíno people of Puerto Rico at the time, together with Urayoán, cacique of Añasco, organized a revolt in 1511 against the spanish conquistadors in the southern and western parts of the island.
+He was joined by Guarionex, cacique of Utuado, who attacked the Villa de Sotomayor (Sotomayor Village) in present-day Aguada, killing 80 Spanish settlers.
+First explorer and governor of Puerto Rico, Juan Ponce de León, led the Spaniards in a series of offensives that culminated in the Battle of Yagüecas.
+Agüeybaná II's people, who were armed only with spears, bows, and arrows, were no match for the guns of the Spanish forces, resulting in Agüeybaná II being shot and killed in the battle.
+The revolt ultimately failed, and many Taíno either committed suicide or fled to the interior, mountainous regions of the island.